build-server-protocol/build-server-protocol/website/generated/docs/extensions/rust.md

   /** Code edition of the package. */
   edition: RustEdition;

-  /** The source ID of the dependency, `null` for the root package and path dependencies. */ source?: string;
+  /** The source ID of the dependency, for example: "registry+https://github.com/rust-lang/crates.io-index".
+   * `null` for the root package and path dependencies. */ source?: string;

   /** Corresponds to source files which can be compiled into a crate from this package.